 - Communicate regularly with staff about cycling and hold workplace challenges

 - Introduce a ‘green’ travel plan

-- Provide washing, changing and drying facilities
+- Provide facilities to support cycling to work such as washing, changing and drying

 - Provide safe, secure and convenient cycle parking facilities

 - Become an accredited Cycle Friendly Employer

 Keep more staff cycling to work with by holding workplace challenges

 Workplace challenges provide an engaging and successful way of promoting and encouraging cycling at your workplace.

 - Organisations competing against each other to see who can get most people cycle-commuting.

 - Taking part in events such Bike Week or Cycle to Work Day